 gcloud config set compute/zone us-central1-f

-Finally click Create to create and provision the GKE cluster
+Finally click Create to create and provision the Anthos GKE cluster.

 Creating the Cloud Run-enabled cluster will take a few moments.
 Please wait for the cluster to be ready before moving to the next step.